 There are obvious benefits to a face-to-face initial hearing for the tribunal and counsel.
 However, if the arbitrators and counsel reside in different parts of the world and physical hearings are not practical, it is common to hold initial hearings by telephone or videoconference.

 The case will be run the way the chair wants

-In some cases, it may be useful to have party representatives also attend the initial hearing.As an advocate, I generally prefer to have the client present, as I believe that this facilitates the client’s understanding of the process and may help communicate to the tribunal important client interests, particularly if there is some urgency in resolving all or part of the case.
+In some cases, it may be useful also to have party representatives at the initial hearing.As an advocate, I generally prefer to have the client present, as I believe that this facilitates the client’s understanding of the process and may help communicate to the tribunal important client interests, particularly if there is some urgency in resolving all or part of the case.